We are now able to supply Nestera coops

 - Resale value

-Wood or Plastic – which is the best chicken coop?
+Nestera or Wooden coop – which is the best chicken coop?

 A traditional material for a chicken coop is wood.
 Wooden coops can be bought from a supplier or they can be easily made by a keen DIYer.
 If you make your coop yourself then the design opportunities are limitless.
 Plastic is not so easy to make at home.
 Wooden coops range wildly in price from very cheap mass-produced, to very expensive.
 Plastic coops tend to be on the more expensive end of the market.